auswm85/hackrlinks/README.md

-hackrlinks
+Hackrlinks
 ==========

-Easily tab through hacker news front page.
+Easily tab through hacker news front page links and view them in a new window.